 - Anyone who lived in Portland during part of 2022

 - Adults with income less than $1,000 during the tax year or who are below the federal poverty level may claim an exemption by filing the arts tax return.

 How the City helps

-- This winter, the Revenue Division mailed tax returns and reminders to every Portland address.
+- Earlier this year, the Revenue Division mailed tax returns and reminders to every Portland address.

-- An email reminder was recently sent to taxpayers who have previously provided an email address and had not already filed or paid by mid-February.
+- An email reminder was recently sent to taxpayers who have previously provided an email address and had not already filed or paid by mid-March.

 Because the arts tax is an income tax, there is no “bill”.
 Taxpayers must complete and file the arts tax return and pay the tax by April 18, 2023 to avoid a penalty.